oyemauz/Ramadhan-Discount-Sytem/README.md

 1. see all items
 2. add item to cart
 3. remove item from cart
+4. Display Cart Items
-4. see their profile
+5. see their profile
-5. Generate Bill
+6. Generate Bill

+# User Account Information

+# SignUp Information
+First user will signup provide their information.
+1. Account Number
+2. Name
+3. Email

+# Login Information
+Login using Account Number and Email.